smokethis/CreateFabricEnvrionment/README.md

 - A user with Power Platform Admin rights or better.
 - An app registration with the following API permissions:
   - Power BI Service
-    - Capacity.ReadWrite.All
+    - Capacity.ReadWrite.All (Delegated)
-    - Workspace.ReadWrite.All
+    - Workspace.ReadWrite.All (Delegated)
-    - Pipeline.ReadWrite.All
+    - Pipeline.ReadWrite.All (Delegated)
-    - Tenant.ReadWrite.All
+    - Tenant.ReadWrite.All (Delegated)
   - Microsoft Graph
-    - Group.Read.All
+    - Group.Read.All (Delegated)
-- Power BI tenant settings must allow the use of service principals to use Power BI APIs (<https://go.microsoft.com/fwlink/?linkid=2055030>)??????????

-> Tenant.ReadWrite.All is only required to use one specific function which is not called under normal operations; `updatePipelineUserAsAdmin`.

-No client secret is required for the app registration as the code must run under a users' delegated permissions.
+No client secret is required for the app registration as the code must run under a users' identity and use delegated grants, application grants are only supported for Tenant.Read.All and Tenant.ReadWrite.All permissions.

 Two environment variables are required to execute the code: